-Neither the Minister nor a person concerned may access the Federal Court if a statutory appeal, as may be provided for in IRPA, has not been decided.
+Neither the Minister nor a person concerned may access the Federal Court if a statutory appeal, as may be provided for in the IRPA, has not been decided.

-Where no statutory right of appeal exists, or that right has been exhausted, there is a right to seek judicial review with respect to any matter arising from the application of IRPA by filing an application for leave and judicial review to the Federal Court pursuant toA72(1).
+Where no statutory right of appeal exists, or that right has been exhausted, there is a right to seek judicial review with respect to any matter arising from the application of the IRPA by filing an application for leave and judicial review to the Federal Court pursuant to subsection A72(1).

-When delegated officers make removal orders against persons who do not have the right to appeal to the Immigration Appeal Division, they are to advise the persons of their right to file an application for leave and judicial review.
+When delegated officers make removal orders against persons who do not have the right to appeal to the IAD, they are to advise the persons of their right to file an application for leave and judicial review.